Former aide: Trump was told protesters had weapons on Jan. 6

 WASHINGTON (AP) — Cassidy Hutchinson, a key aide in Donald Trump’s White House, told the House committee investigating the violent Jan.
-6, 2021, insurrection on Tuesday that Trump was informed that people rallying on the mall that morning had weapons but he told officials to “let my people in” and march to the Capitol.
+6, 2021, insurrection on Tuesday that Trump was informed that the supporters he addressed that morning had weapons but he told officials to “let my people in” and march to the Capitol.

+Trump demanded to accompany them, she said, and at one point he aggressively grabbed the steering wheel in the presidential limousine after he was told by security officials that it wasn't safe.
+Hutchinson, who was an aide to White House chief of staff Mark Meadows, said she was told that by Meadows' deputy.

+She said she wasn't sure what he would have done at the Capitol as a violent mob of his supporters was breaking in.
+There were conversations about him “going into the House chamber at one point,” Hutchinson said.

 Meadows told Hutchinson that “things might get real real bad," she said.
 Giuliani told her it was going to be “a great day” and “we're going to the Capitol.”
 She described Meadows as unconcerned as security officials told him that people at Trump's rally had weapons - including people wearing armor and carrying automatic weapons.